Paley-Wiener theorems for a p-adic spherical variety: Discrete summand of the Harish-Chandra Schwartz space

 In the case of $X_\Theta = X$, we can think of this as the relative analog of the discrete part of the center of the Harish-Chandra Schwartz algebra, i.e.\ the discrete part of the ``tempered Bernstein center'' of Schneider and Zink \cite{SZ2}.

 \begin{remark} Maybe from the point of view of the ``relative Langlands program'' this is not quite the full ``center''.
-Notice that if, for $\pi\in \hat X^\disc$, the space $\mathcal S(X)_{\pi,\disc}$ has multiplicity $n>1$ as a $G$-representation, then there is a larger ring acting $G$-equivariantly on the connected component (call it $Y\subset \hat X^\disc$) of $\pi$ -- but it is non-commutative: It is, noncanonically, the ring $C^\infty(Y, \Mat_n)$, i.e.\ $\Mat_n$-valued smooth functions.
+Notice that if, for $\pi\in \hat X^\disc$, the space $\mathcal S(X)_{\pi,\disc}$ has multiplicity $n>1$ as a $G$-representation, then there is a larger ring of $G$-automorphisms on the direct summand of $\mathscr C(X)$ corresponding to the connected component of $\pi$ in $\hat X^\disc$ (call $Y$ this connected component).
+However, this ring of $G$-automorphisms is non-commutative: it is, noncanonically, the ring $C^\infty(Y, \Mat_n)$, i.e.\ $\Mat_n$-valued smooth functions.
 The philosophy of the relative Langlands program proposed in \cite{SV} suggests that this multiplicity should be related to the number of lifts of the Langlands parameter of $\pi$ to a suitable ``$X$-distinguished parameter'' into the $L$-group ${^L G_X}$ of $X$; a more precise statement involves Arthur parameters and packets, and we won't get into that.
-That suggests that there might be a \emph{distinguished} decomposition of $\mathcal S(X)_{\pi,\disc}$ into a direct sum of multiplicity-free spaces, which would canonically (up to indexing the subspaces) identify this larger ring with $C^\infty(Y, \Mat_n)$; then we would have the commutative ring of functions valued in the diagonal of $\Mat_n$, as a larger ring than the $\mathfrak z^\disc(X)$ that we defined, but smaller than the full non-commutative ring acting -- and it would have an interpretation in terms of smooth ${^L G_X}$-equivariant smooth functions on the set of $X$-distinguished parameters.
+That suggests that there might be a \emph{distinguished} decomposition of $\mathcal S(X)_{\pi,\disc}$ into a direct sum of multiplicity-free spaces, each corresponding to a lift of the Langlands parameter of $\pi$ to ${^L G_X}$.
+As $\pi$ varies in a family, this would give a decomposition of the corresponding direct summand of $\mathscr C(X)_\disc$, and the elements of the $G$-automorphism ring which preserve this decomposition would form a commutative ring, isomorphic to as many copies of $C^\infty(Y)$ as the multiplicity of $\pi$ in the discrete spectrum.
 This is not important for our analysis, but we mention it in order to relate the version of ``center'' that we are using here with that suggested by the Langlands picture. \end{remark}